 It’s quite an appropriate memorial as Bent Northrop and his wife, Katherine Fletcher Northrop, made great efforts and sacrifices to educate their daughters.
 Consuelo, a woman of many “firsts” in public service, was the first woman Lieutenant Governor in the United States.
 She authored a book entitled Leaves Before the Wind, a witty and charming account of a woman pioneering twentieth century life in Vermont.

-In addition to great books, the library offers Wi-Fi, on-line databases, word processing, magazine subscriptions (both in print and electronically), and downloadable audio books and eBooks.
+In addition to great books, the library offers Wi-Fi, on-line databases, computer access, magazines, downloadable audio books and eBooks, great programming to keep the community engaged, and much more.
 As a public library, all of our basic services are free for anyone who wishes to use them.
 Fees may be charged for printing, photocopying, and other special services.
 Library Policies are established by the Library Board of Trustees.